 Local authorities (upper tier and unitary) are responsible for improving the health of their local population and reducing health inequalities.

-In the financial year ending 2019, local authorities will receive £3.215 billion public health grant for their public health duties for all ages.
+In the financial year ending 2019, local authorities will receive a £3.215 billion public health grant for their public health duties for all ages.
 Also included is a list of indicative public health allocations for the year 2019 to 2020.

 The local authority circular sets out the allocations and conditions for using the grant.
-The local authorities in Greater Manchester piloting the business rates retention will not receive grant from the government and are therefore not governed by the grant conditions.
+The local authorities in Greater Manchester piloting the business rates retention will not receive a grant from the government and are therefore not governed by the grant conditions.